This is a Guest Blog by Udit Khandelwal.

 On the D-day, we were well prepared with systems set up, printed copies of the script, the team was ready to perform their roles and the participants were to be greeted warmly.

 We started the sessions by making the participants feel comfortable.
-We began with some chit chat and brief introductions.
-We emphasised how important their contribution was and asked them to not worry about hurting our feelings and give honest feedback.
+We began with some chit-chat and brief introductions.
+We emphasized how important their contribution was and asked them to not worry about hurting our feelings and give honest feedback.
 In order to avoid them sharing their bra size details with us, we made sure we told them to assume their size was 34C.
 I think they liked the idea.
 We made sure they believed: